House Cleaning Business Insurance

 Additionally, if you call your business by any name other than your own, you'll need a doing business as (DBA) license to operate legally.

-It's important to check with your municipality and city for any additional licensing, bonding, and insurance requirements specific to your business.
+Be sure to check with your state and local municipality for any licensing, bonding, and insurance requirements that apply to your business.

 What other types of coverage do house cleaning businesses need?

-To fully protect your cleaning business from all risks and liabilities, you may need additional types of coverage.
-Some types of insurance house cleaning business owners of house cleaning businesses often get are:
+To fully protect your cleaning business, you may need additional coverage beyond a standard liability policy.
+Other types of insurance often bought by house cleaning businesses include:

-• Hired and non-owned auto (HNOA) insurance is a must if you or your employees use personal, leased, or rented vehicles for work.
-Your personal auto insurance is unlikely to cover you for a work-related accident, such as visiting a client’s home or taking supplies to a job site.
+• Hired and non-owned auto insurance (HNOA) is a must if you or your employees use personal, leased, or rented vehicles for work.
+Your personal auto insurance is unlikely to cover you for a work-related accident, such as visiting a client’s home or transporting supplies between jobs.

 • Inland marine insurance provides coverage for business property, such as cleaning products and equipment, while it’s in transit or stored at a location outside of your main business office.
-A type of inland marine is contractor's tools and equipment coverage.
-This is perfect for any equipment valued less than $10,000 and less than five years old, like carpet cleaners.
+For example, it can help cover losses if your equipment is stolen from your vehicle or damaged at a jobsite.
+This coverage is sometimes referred to as tools and equipment coverage.

-• Commercial property safeguards your business against financial losses from fires, storms, and burglaries.
+• Commercial property insurance safeguards your building and its contents against financial losses from fires, storms, and burglaries.
 It's important to have commercial property coverage since homeowner's insurance provides little to no protection for business property.

 How do I find affordable insurance for house cleaners and maid services?